Skip to main content

 1. Revoke the old key.

-2. Issue a new one (developer dashboard for mk_dev_*, the user dashboard for mk_user_*, or POST /v1/users/:userId/keys for a developer minting an additional user key).
+2. Issue a new one (developer dashboard for mk_dev_*; user dashboard for mk_user_*; or POST /v1/users/:userId/keys with a developer key for an additional user-key on a bootstrapped user).

 3. Update your client.